Franklin Township family believes Tamiflu led to teen’s suicide

 “Just thinking the whole way here what’s different?”
 Brad Ray wondered.
 “He’s been the same.
 What did we do differently?
 And it clicked, he just started new medicine.”

-The couple told CBS4 the teen had never expressed suicidal thoughts before and had no signs of depression.
+The couple told FOX59 the teen had never expressed suicidal thoughts before and had no signs of depression.
 The only change, they say, had been he started taking Tamiflu.

 The Tamilfu warning label clearly states pediatric patients may be at an increased risk of confusion or abnormal behavior.
 The Rays say they weren’t properly warned about what that could mean.